acloonan/dc2-cluster-triaxiality/README.md

 # dc2-cluster-triaxiality
 Galaxy cluster orientation and ellipticity with DC2 simulation data.
+[LSST DESC](https://github.com/LSSTDESC) collaboration.

 ## Short Project Overview
 As of now, I'm interested in comparing different proxies for cluster orientation within the [cosmoDC2](https://github.com/LSSTDESC/cosmodc2) simulated dataset.
 I'll be starting with two proxies: cluster member distribution and central member (or, usually, brightest cluster galaxy) ellipticity.
 More could potentially be added later on.